E-Code-AI/e-code/replit.md

     - AI chat panel that can be toggled on the right side
     - Removed complex tab systems and multiple panels
     - Matches Replit's exact minimal and clean interface
+  * **Mobile Responsive Design**: Updated ReplitProjectPage with exact Replit mobile interface
+    - Bottom tab bar with "Secrets", "Database", "Auth", and "New Tab" matching screenshot
+    - Clean mobile header with X button and project name
+    - Tab switching for different tools and features
+    - AI Agent chat opens with "New Tab" button
+    - Responsive layout switches automatically on mobile devices
 - 2025-02-01: **Multilingual AI Agent Content Updates (100% Complete)**:
   * **Updated All Language-Specific References**: Systematically replaced all instances of "plain English" or "English only" with "any language" across the entire platform
   * **Landing Page Updates**: AI Agent hero section now emphasizes multilingual support ("describe your app idea in any language")